3F/web.vsSBE/_doc/Scripts/SBE-Scripts/Components/InternalComponent.md

 ---
 # InternalComponent

-All internal operations with vsSBE.
+All internal operations with vsSolutionBuildEvent.

 ## events